rmrk-team/evm-multiasset-demo/README.md

     }
 ```

-## Master retires and burn his cookbook - Token burning with related assets
+## Master retires and burns his cookbook - Token burning with related assets

 When the collaboration ended, Master decided to retire.
-He was an old man and he was also a little tired of travelling the world.
-This final decision took him to burn his cookbook. :fire:
+He was an old man and he was also tired of travelling the world.
+This final decision resulted in him burning his cookbook. :fire:
-He wanted to leave only a nice memory of him, and a veil of mystery around his cooking figure :wave:
+His only wish was to leave a nice memory and a veil of mystery of his cooking prowess :wave:

 Fortunately Master's recipes will be available for the next generations, but without the permission of Alice, his loyal student, none will be able to add the recipes into future cookbooks.